bahrmichael/serverless-scheduler/README.md

 This project is the result of me writing 4 previous blog posts, at least 5 other posts on ad-hoc scheduling from the serverless community, and more than 5 years of waiting on AWS to offer a solution for ad-hoc scheduling.
 They finally released such a solution in November 2022 with the EventBridge Scheduler.
+There are additional repositories from previous experiments at https://github.com/bahrmichael/aws-scheduler and https://github.com/bahrmichael/aws-scheduler-testing,

 This is the core of the scheduler project.
 You can find the frontend at https://github.com/bahrmichael/serverless-scheduler-app and additional documentation at https://github.com/bahrmichael/point-in-time-scheduler.